 8. Social skills and manners

-Teaching your child skills and manners that they would display in a social setting is essential to have a smooth social life.
-Debating and role-playing are some engaging social skills activities for teens that can help them develop these crucial abilities.
+Teaching your child skills and manners, which they display in a social setting, is essential for a smooth social life.
+Debating and role-playing are engaging social skills activities for teens that can help them develop these crucial abilities.
+Having a weekly family gathering at home where everyone is encouraged to have knowledge-based discussions, share their talents, or tell tales from their life is another idea to try.
+It will help the teen to develop etiquette, relationship, and communication skills.

 A few social skills that might help teens build a healthy social life include: